radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/restore-backup.md

 The *Restore Backup* dialog displays a warning notifying you that restoring a previous backup will erase your existing configuration.

-> **Note:** Ensure you have created a back up of your current environment configuration before proceeding.
+> **Note:** Ensure you have created a backup of your current environment configuration before proceeding.

 The environment backup you are restoring is listed along with its associated date and time stamp and version number.